Brethren, I do not regard myself as having laid hold of it yet; but this is my one aim:

 Later, Jesus continued leading [them] around (or: about) within [the] whole of Galilee, continuously teaching

-ease and wellness) which pertains to the Kingdom (or: which has its source in the Reign; which
+of ease and wellness) which pertains to the Kingdom (or: which has its source in the Reign; which

 Now Philip, upon going down into the city of Samaria, continued publicly proclaiming to them the Christ (the

 Anointed One).
 And the crowds, with one accord and like passion, continued attentively holding to

 [themselves and their minds] the things being progressively spoken by Philip, at hearing them and repeatedly

 seeing (looking at; observing) the signs which he kept on doing (or: performing).
 You see, many of the folks

-There were two things going on in that day: the Kingdom was being proclaimed, and the people were being healed
+There were two things going on in that day: The Kingdom was being proclaimed, and the people were being healed

 of all sorts of infirmities, in fulfillment of prophecy.
-Healing accompanied the proclamation of the good news of the Kingdom and of Christ as a sign that this was the real deal.
-The Anointed One ─ the King and His
+Healing accompanied the proclamation of the good news of the

+kingdom and of Christ as a sign that this was the real deal.
+The Anointed One—the king and His kingdom—had

 Make Ready the Way of the Lord